 You need to request a letter from the SSA stating your monthly income and you’ll need to provide monthly income statements.

 Step 4: Request an Appointment with the Ministry

 You can go to any of the ministry offices in Ecuador to submit your application, but some have longer waits than others.
 Cuenca is one of the busiest offices in Ecuador so it can take 3 to 4 months just to get an appointment date to submit your application.

 We went to Machala to submit our temporary visa application because the wait for an appointment was only 2 weeks.
 It can take several months to get appointments in the busier offices in Cuenca, Quito and Guayaquil.

 Step 5: Fill Out and Notarize the Visa Application Form

 The visa application form is in Spanish and must be filled out in Spanish.
 Once it’s filled out, you’ll need to go to a notary to have it notarized.
 You need to sign the application in front of the notary after showing him or her your identification.

 Step 6: Submit Your Application

-Once you have your completed visa application form and all the other required and apostilled documentation, go to the ministry office on the date of your appointment to submit your application.
+Once you have your completed visa application form and all the other required documentation with apostilles as needed, go to the ministry office on the date of your appointment to submit your application.
 You’ll need your passport as identification.
 This process is different if your visa will be issued in your home country.
 Your visa agent will help with that process.

 Step 7: Wait